IAU, 1 year Master’s Degree

 Mature student application

-Mature applicants can make a direct application to the Admissions office.
+Mature applicants can apply directly to American College Dublin for the September or January intake.
 Mature applicants must be 23 years of age on 1 January of the year that they wish to begin their course.
 Mature applicants must be interviewed by one of the admissions team.
 All applicants must submit a CV and a personal statement to the College.

 Other EU applications